yilewang/brain-dynamics-toolbox/docs/papers/Rubinov2010ComplexNetwork.md

 Basic network properties, number of `nodes`, `links`, and `degree distribution` have huge impacts to network measures.

 How to do statistical test in network: Null-hypothesis networks.
 The Null-hypothesis network has same basic property of the network but simple random or ordered topologies forms.
+An example: random topology but same size, density and binary degree distribution.

+#### Functional segregation

+A simple definition is a specialized processing to occur within a cluster or modules.

+A straightforward interpretations
+- anatomical networks suggest the potential for functional sergregation
+- functional networks suggest an organization of statistical dependencies.

+How to define the **segregation**?
+1. based on the number of triangles in the network.
+High number of triangles means segregation.

 ### The python implementation